IDDJ

 I was on the board for I CAN (Australia) and now act as an I CAN ambassador.
 I am on the editorial board for the Journal of Intellectual Disability - Diagnosis and Treatment, Autism in Adulthood Journal, and Global Science Journal of Intellectual Disability.

-I am a member of the Australian Research Council and on the US Autism Board.
-I'm a member of CARG (Curtin Autism Research Group).
+I am on the US Autism Advisory Board and the Autism Research Institute Board (ARI) and a member of CARG (Curtin Autism Research Group), Western Australia.

-Between 2018-2020 I worked with the South Australian Government Dept. of Education as an autism consultant within the complex needs team, exploring ways to assist autistic students with a variety of challenges.
+Between 2018 and 2020, I worked with the South Australian Government Department of Education as an autism consultant within the complex needs team, exploring ways to assist autistic students with a variety of challenges.

 Autism CRC Achievement in Autism Spectrum Research Award, Dec 2020 – Inclusive Research Category for "The Hidden Histories of Late-Diagnosed Autistic Adults: An Oral History Study".